GittysHub/LPlate/README.md

 ## ✨ Features

 ### 🎯 Core Functionality
+- **Enhanced Instructor Search**: Advanced search with postcode normalization, multi-day availability, and smart filtering
-- **Instructor Search**: Find instructors by postcode, distance, vehicle type, gender, and availability
+- **Modern Filter System**: Segmented toggle controls for vehicle type, gender, duration, and time of day
+- **Privacy-Focused Display**: Masked postcodes and distance in miles for instructor safety
+- **Price-Sorted Results**: Instructors sorted by lowest price first for budget-conscious learners
 - **Profile Management**: Instructors can manage their profiles with photos, descriptions, and rates
 - **Booking System**: Learners can request lessons and instructors can manage bookings
-- **Availability Calendar**: Instructors can set their weekly availability schedule
+- **Availability Calendar**: Instructors can set their weekly availability schedule with multi-day selection
 - **Real-time Filtering**: Search results filtered by instructor availability and preferences
 - **Social Proof System**: Learners can upload driving test certificates to showcase success stories